tencentyun/intlcloud-documents/product/物联网/物联云IoT Hub/快速入门/场景一，设备互通_intl.md

 2. As an example, the content of the message is assembled and published based on the action (come_home or leave_home) and targetDeviceName (name of the device that needs to be relayed to) parameters specified by you when executing the program.
 You can organize your own message content and topic to execute your own message publishing logic.

-#### 2.6.2 Implement the Android-SDK air conditioner sample program
+#### 2.6.2 Implement the Android-SDK Air Conditioner Sample Program

 com/qcloud/iot/samples/scenarized/Airconditioner.java is the air conditioner device class.
 Just like in "Step 2.6.1 Implement the Android-SDK door sample program", you need to enter the information related to the product and device first.